annedenbesten/project-16/README.md

 Reads were filtered in lisa using the batch script `nanofilt.sh`

 ## Canu
 Assembly was attempted by Canu, a de novo assembler.
 Full documentation on Canu can be found on both github and official documentation, both are stated below.
 The tool is used on the grid of lisa.
+Input for canu are the trimmed minION reads in fastQ format.

 > https://canu.readthedocs.io/en/latest/
 > https://github.com/marbl/canu

-Assembly with canu can be attempted through multiple paths, by conda, pre2019 biorunner and the binary release, which is advised to use.
+Assembly with canu can be attempted through multiple paths, by conda, pre2019 biorunner and the binary release,the latter is advised to use by canu.
+Script used to run canu is

 Using conda for running canu enables the use of the latest version of the tool.
 For this instance, version 2.0.
-While running Canu using the HeLa CaSki minION reads, data provided by canu was also used to detect possible errors.
-E.coli sequenced by minION was used as data, along with the command stated in the Canu tutorial.
-The scripts and slurms show a mhap precompute job failed.
-According to Canu documentation this error is due to conda installation errors.
+Both the data provided in the tutorial of conda, as wel as the trimmed HeLa CaSki cell line were used as input.
+The scripts and slurms are..

 As Canu runs on lisa, a Canu version provided by the server through pre2019 biorunner.
-Due to the Canu of pre2019 biorunner, it is not able to run Canu on the grid, as can be seen in the slurms of the scripts.
+This version of canu has been run both locally and on the grid.
+Scripts and slurms are provided in..

 Ultimately, the genome was assembled by Canu present on galaxy.eu.
 The following settings were used:
 ```